-In the Phase I clinical trial of an aNK conducted by Rush University, one case of transient grade 4 hypoglycemia and several mild-to-moderate fevers were seen in five out of six patients receiving higher doses.
-In the Phase I clinical trial of aNK conducted by the University of Frankfurt, one report of mild fever and a report of sustained back pain were observed.
+In the phase I clinical trial of aNK conducted by Rush University in 12 patients, one case of transient grade 4 hypoglycemia and several mild-to-moderate fevers were seen in five out of six patients receiving higher doses.
+In the phase I clinical trial of aNK in 15 patients conducted by the University of Frankfurt, one report of mild fever and a report of sustained back pain were observed.
+In the phase I clinical trial of aNK in seven patients conducted at the University of Pittsburgh, one report of grade 2 fever, chills and transient hypotension, responsive to supportive care was observed.
+In the phase I clinical trial of aNK in 12 patients conducted at the Princess Margaret Hospital, four grade 1-2 transient fevers and chills were observed.
 If we are successful in commercializing our product candidates, the FDA and other foreign regulatory agency regulations will require that we report certain information about adverse medical events if those products may have caused or contributed to those adverse events.
 The timing of our obligation to report would be triggered by the date we become aware of the adverse event as well as the nature of the event.
 We may inadvertently fail to report adverse events we become aware of within the prescribed timeframe.
 We may also fail to appreciate that we have become aware of a reportable adverse event, especially if it is not reported to us as an adverse event or if it is an adverse event that is unexpected or removed in time from the use of our products.
 If we fail to comply with our reporting obligations, the FDA or other foreign regulatory agencies could take action including criminal prosecution, the imposition of civil monetary penalties, seizure of our products, or delay in approval or clearance of future products.

-The clinical and commercial utility of our aNK and other related platforms is uncertain and may never be realized.
+The clinical and commercial utility of our aNK platform is uncertain and may never be realized.

-Our aNK platform is in the early stages of development. aNK cells have only been evaluated in four Phase I clinical safety trials to date, in over 40 patients.
+Our aNK platform is in the early stages of development.
+To date, aNK cells have only been evaluated in early clinical trials including four published phase I clinical safety trials in approximately 46 patients.
 These clinical trials were designed to evaluate safety and tolerability, and not designed to produce statistically significant results as to efficacy.
-Most of the data to date regarding aNK cells were derived from clinical trials not conducted by us, including physician-sponsored clinical trials, and utilizing product not manufactured by us but which we believe is comparable to aNK.
+Most of the data to date regarding aNK cells were derived from clinical trials not conducted by us, including physician-sponsored clinical trials, and utilizing product not manufactured by us but which we believe is comparable to aNK. haNK cells are presently being evaluated in 12 ongoing company sponsored clinical trials and we are still very early in enrollment.
 Success in early clinical trials does not ensure that large-scale clinical trials will be successful nor does it predict final results.
-In addition, we will not be able to treat patients if we cannot manufacture a sufficient quantity of aNK cells that meet our minimum specifications.
-In addition, our haNK and taNK product candidates have never been tested in humans, and the results from the aNK clinical trials may not necessarily be indicative of the safety and tolerability or efficacy of haNK and taNK.
+In addition, we will not be able to treat patients if we cannot manufacture a sufficient quantity of NK cells that meet our minimum specifications.
+In addition, our haNK and Her2.taNK product candidates have only been tested in a small number of patients Results from these clinical trials may not necessarily be indicative of the safety and tolerability or efficacy of our products as we expand into larger clinical trials.